 Length: 4 miles out and back

-Why you’ll love it: Why I love it: This trail is one of my favorite trails in Boulder!
+Why you’ll love it: This trail is one of my favorite trails in Boulder!
 The trail isn’t particularly difficult, but the views are beautiful the entire time.
-The trail to the summit so pretty, and the summit is great too.
+The trail to the summit is so pretty, and the summit itself offers spectacular views.
 If you go around golden hour before sunset, you’ll get excellent sunset views throughout.

 Length: 2.6 miles